MirjamC/xml-workshop/_sources/8_alto_BS.md

   name: python3
 ---

-# 7. Practical lesson: Alto/Didle and ElementTree
+# 9. Practical lesson: Alto/Didle and Beautiful Soup

 In this lesson we are going to work with the Alto and Didle format.
 As shown in lesson ***6***, the Alto and Didle are connected to each other.
 The Alto stores the plain text and the Didl the metadata of the newspaper.
-For this lesson, we assume that you have followed the practical lesson 4.
+For this lesson, we assume that you have followed the practical lesson 5.

 This lesson contains the following content:
 * Load the Alto file and examine the structure <span style="color:#ef6079">(*basic*)</span>;